nicoburns/multirun/README.md

 ## Usage

-Create a multirun.toml file, then run `multirun`.
+Create a multirun.json file, then run `multirun`.